yua134/montecarlo-pi/README.md

 **Note:** This project is limited to **x86_64 CPUs with AVX2 support**.
 No fallback implementation is provided.

 ## Features
-- Pure Rust implementation with no external dependencies
 - Optimized using **AVX2 vectorization** for maximum throughput
 - Multi-threaded execution across CPU cores
 - Designed specifically for **π estimation** via Monte Carlo sampling